deminden/rsfgsea/README.md

 | **rsfgsea (GPU)** | **NVIDIA RTX 4080** | 10,000,000 | **3,243 ms** | **1,062 ms** | **3.3x** |

 **Performance Analysis**:
-- The **RTX 4080** is **10.1x faster** than a 32-thread high-end CPU at the actual GSEA computation (Pure Comp Time).
+- The **RTX 4080** is **~10x faster** than a 32-thread high-end CPU at the actual GSEA computation (without permutation generation).
 - The total speedup is currently limited by CPU-side permutation generation (Fisher-Yates shuffling).
-- GPU scaling is exceptional: 10M permutations are processed in ~1 second on the shader cores.

 **Note**: `rsfgsea` scales efficiently with thread count, whereas R's `fgsea` (using `BiocParallel`) hits scaling limits and high overhead, particularly with large pathway collections.